richafnu/Viva/Viva/glint/setup/always-on-surveys.md

    3. Select **Yes, enable the survey** in the **Enable Survey** dialog that appears.
 The survey card on the left changes from gray to blue and displays response rate as users submit surveys.

 > [!IMPORTANT]
 > After an Always-On survey is enabled for the first time, Viva Glint Admins can make edits by switching the Approved toggle off.
-When an admin re-approves the survey in the future, the survey **auto-enables**.
+When an admin reapproves the survey in the future, the survey **auto-enables**.